open-edge-insights/eii-tools/FpsCalculator/README.md

     6. cam_serial5_results (for multi-cam only)
     7. cam_serial6_results (for multi-cam only)

-2. Set the required output stream/streams in [config.json](config.json) file.
+2. Set the required output stream/streams and appropriate stream config in [config.json](config.json) file.

 3. Run the Makefile to start the FPS Calculator using this command